dasch-swiss/dsp-ui-lib/README.md

 The E2E tests have to be run from the demo application.
 Unlike the unit tests, they require a running instance of DSP-API compatible with the release specified in [vars.mk](vars.mk).
 Before running the E2E tests, reload the data in DSP-API's db.
-The E2E test can be run as follows:
+The E2E tests can be run as follows:
 - `npm run webdriver-update`
 - `npm run e2e`